thibautjombart/ervebocosts/README.md

 ## Loading helper functions

-To load helper functions, use:
+To load helper functions, and install all required dependencies, use:

 ``` r
 if (!require(devtools)) {